-Plan and implement a new Park Master Plan for Fairbanks Park.
-Fairbanks park currently serves as a special use park with three youth baseball fields and Frietas Soccer Field.
+Plan and Implement a new Park Master Plan for Fair Banks Park

+Fairbanks park currently serves as a special use park with three little league fields and Frietas soccer field.
 Major improvements are needed to replace the contaminated irrigation system and the fields are extremely close to one another creating unsafe playing conditions when fields are being concurrently used.
-Once Manor Park (as planned) is constructed Frietas field will no longer be needed for soccer capacity and the park should be re-planned to serve as community park.
-The plan should include a tournament level youth baseball/softball complex with three fields properly spaced apart and oriented.
+Once Manor Fields is constructed Frietas field will no longer be needed to serve as capacity for soccer and the park should be re-planned to serve as community park.
+The plan should include a tournament level little league/softball complex with three fields properly spaced apart and oriented.
 The plan should also accommodate a system of trails that provides access to Wigwam Pond, a natural playground or splash pad and outdoor fitness stations.